raydenchua/raydenchua.github.io/_posts/2018-02-22-anomaly-detection-of-cyber-intrusion.md

 ### Undersampling: Tomek's Link

+Tomek links remove unwanted overlap between classes where majority class links are removed until all minimally distanced nearest neighbor pairs are of the same class.

 Same ratio as random under sampling was applied.
 However, it seems that Tomek was unable to downsample to that ideal ratio.